 - 1. Apply for admittance into the clinical nursing sequence.
-The deadline for filing an application and all required admission documentation is May 30 for fall admission and October 30 for spring admission. - Admission is based upon a point system comprised of overall GPA and grades in required courses - Student will lose points for courses that were dropped or failed. - b.
+The deadline for filing an application and all required admission documentation is May 30 for fall admission and October 30 for spring admission. - 2.
+The ASN program will admit students to either the day or evening option each semester.
+Students who are admitted to one option will not be allowed to transfer into a different option. - 3.
+Admission is based upon a point system comprised of overall GPA and grades in required courses - a.
+Student will lose points for courses that were dropped or failed. - b.
 Any student that fails a first-semester nursing course after being admitted to the clinical sequence will have to return to the "selection group" and attempt to be reselected based on the points system in order to repeat a course the following semester.